datacarpentry/genomics-workshop/setup.md

 ## Required additional software

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open source spreadsheet program.
 Directions to install are included for each Windows, Mac OS X, and Linux systems below.
-For Windows, you will also need to install Git Bash, PuTTY, or the Ubuntu Subsystem.
+For Windows, you will also need to install either Git Bash, PuTTY, or the Ubuntu Subsystem.

 > ## Windows
 > - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Windows should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
 You will go to a page that asks about a donation, but you don't need to make one.
 Your download should begin automatically.